rhidasi/hexagonalcolorpicker/README.md

 ===================================

 Simple color picker for Android with a hexagonal design.

-The number of color swatches can be configured (parameter `paletteRadius`).
+The number of color swatches can be configured (parameter `"paletteRadius"`).

 Can be used as custom View, Dialog, or Preference.

 `android:minSdkVersion=8`

 View (activity)
 ---------------

 Color Picker can be put in XML layout just like any other android view.

 You can optionally define color change listener (see `HexagonalColorPicker#setListener`).

 **Example:**

 ```xml
     <sk.hidasi.hexagonalcolorpicker.HexagonalColorPicker
         android:id="@+id/hexagonalColorPicker"